 - Where to buy Parma Ham?
 It’s much easier to buy Parma Ham now than it used to be.
 Just confirm that you are purchasing Prosciutto di Parma DOP to make sure you are getting the real stuff.

 Where to buy Parma Ham?
 How About on Amazon!

 The Food Traveler’s Guide to Emilia Romagna

-Learn more: Get the only guide you would ever need for Parma, the Food Traveler’s Guide to Emilia Romagna: How to taste the history and tradition of Italy, from Amazon.
+Learn more: Get the only guide you would ever need for Parma, Italy, the Food Traveler’s Guide to Emilia Romagna: How to taste the history and tradition of Italy, from Amazon.
 Or, get a copy of Pellegrino Artusi’s The Art of Eating Well to learn to cook traditional Italian cuisine at home.